Skip to content

 For a deeper comparison of file types and when to use vector versus raster graphics, see our Vector vs. Raster Graphics guide.

-Best Practices for Success
+What Are the Best Practices for DTF Success?

 1. Maintain Your Equipment: Regular cleaning and maintenance prevents issues